Crop Production and Management

 • Large-scale management of animals for food production is termed animal husbandry.

-• Cod liver oil, extracted from fish, is rich in vitamin D, offering additional health benefits.
+• Cod liver oil from fish is rich in vitamin D.

 Chapter Summary:

-• In India, crops are categorized into two main types: rabi and kharif crops based on seasons.
+• In India, crops are categorized into two types based on seasons: rabi and kharif crops.

-• Seeds are sown at appropriate depths and distances using seed drills for good yield.
+• Sowing seeds at appropriate depths and distances gives good yield.

-• Providing water to crops at regular intervals is called irrigation.
+• Supply of water to crops at appropriate intervals is called irrigation.

-• Weeding involves removing unwanted plants known as weeds.
+• Weeding involves removing unwanted plants called weeds.

-• Harvesting is when mature crops are cut either by hand or machines.
+• Harvesting is cutting the mature crop manually or by machines.

-• Separating grains from chaff is called threshing.
+• Separation of grains from chaff is called threshing.

-• Proper storage of grains is essential to protect them from pests and microorganisms.
+• Proper storage of grains protects them from pests and microorganisms.

 keywords